datduong/stylegan3-syndromic-face/README.md

 We trained *Nvidia StyleGAN2-ADA (which is supported by StyleGAN3 GitHub, see their original instruction below)* on syndromic faces.
 The main advantages of StyleGAN3 over StyleGAN2 are rotation and translation manipulations.
 Since neither of these operations are pertained to our objective, we decided to use StyleGAN2-ADA instead of StyleGAN3.

-*We added the [following lines](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/training/networks_stylegan2.py#L133) to handle multiple types of labels*.
+**We added the [following lines](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/training/networks_stylegan2.py#L133) to handle multiple types of labels.**

 ## Surveys sent to medical students